 Uncluttering is key.
 In the email marketing world, nothing turns subscribers away more than a cluttered newsletter.
 It’s confusing, overwhelming, and messy.

-Finding your purpose of the email should help solidify what you will be including and give your newsletter some focus.
-After you’ve decided what sections and content to include, think about how you can make the information concise.
-Whether you are including a blog post or new service offering, you will want to give receivers just a small taste.
+In addition, finding your purpose of the email should help solidify what you will be including and give your newsletter some focus.
+After you’ve decided what sections and content to include, think about the design of your email and how you can make the information concise.
+Whether you are including a blog post or a new service offering, you will want to give receivers just a small taste.
 You don’t actually want your email to simply be read and trashed, right?
-You want to drive traffic to your website and have readers click those CTA’s to real the full story through a blog post or landing page.
+You want to drive traffic to your website and have readers click those CTA’s to read the full story through a blog post or landing page.

 6. Make Unsubscribing Easy